Per funding agency guidelines, all program participants must be WMU students who meet the following eligibility requirements:

 - Meet additional requirements below.

 Our target population for the 2023-29 grant cycle includes:

 - Participants of the College Assistance Migrant Program.

 - Participants of the Kalamazoo Promise Scholars Program.

 - Participants of the Martin Luther King Jr. Student Scholars Academy.

 - Former participants of the Michigan GEAR UP Program (College Day Program) who are currently enrolled at WMU.

 - Students registered with the Office of Disability Services for Students.

-All other currently enrolled Western Michigan University undergraduate students are also eligible to participate in the Mentoring for Success Program if they meet one of the following requirements:
+All other currently enrolled Western Michigan University undergraduate students who meet all of the eligibility requirements listed above are also eligible to participate in the Mentoring for Success Program if they meet one of the following requirements:

 - Are federal financial aid-eligible.